GreetyCr/web_dev_greety/README.md

 # 📖 [Web_Dev_Greety] <a name="about-project"></a>

-> This project is a day 2 code practice to learn best practices, documentation and linterns
+> This project is to showcase the abilities of the company web_dev_greety

 **[Web_Dev_Greety]** is a landing page to promote web developer services for small busynesses